wymanhns/MMM-KALLIOPE-for-wukong-robot/README.md

 ## Installation

-Clone this repo into `~/MagicMirror/modules` directory and rename MMM-kalliope.
+Clone this repo into `~/MagicMirror/modules` directory.

 Configure your `~/MagicMirror/config/config.js`: